open/close all folders

 - Dero Goi, lead singer, drummer, and a keyboarder of the German goth metal group Oomph! often wears this.
 And he wears it very well.

-- Thirty Seconds To Mars, back in the days of their second album, A Beautiful Lie.
+- 30 Seconds to Mars, back in the days of their second album, A Beautiful Lie.
+Despite frontman Jared Leto being more commonly associated with it, the drummer (and his brother) Shannon actually wore it the most out of everyone.

 - Josh Ramsay of Marianas Trench.
 One of the best examples is the music video for the song "Good To You."